yuyan-lang/yuyan/README.md

 Some annoying issue I've encountered:

 + UTF8 sometimes have control characters that mess with parsing, can use vim to chase them out.
-The issue is likely due to vim plugin for vscode intermixing with pinyin input method.
+The issue is likely due to vim plugin for vscode intermixing with  the pinyin input method.

 ## Performance